September 9, 1995

 - The characters have obviously been dubbed in English from their original Japanese release, but there are some rather noteworthy adjustments.
 Sofia was made less…erotic…while Ellis was made to sound older.
 Her only issue is that instead of the adorably young chibi-like voice, we got this…demon puberty tone (“I Neevah geeeve up!”) >_<;;

 - While it wouldn’t show by today’s standards, Toshinden was actually a huge deal for Sony on launch day, for several important factors.
-For starters, the PSX was $100 cheaper than the Saturn, and here was Sony’s first fighting game showing off better textures, better 3D environments, and special effects nowhere to be found in Sega’s Virtual Fighter.
+For starters, the PSX was $100 cheaper than the Saturn, and here was Sony’s first fighting game showing off better textures, better 3D environments, and special effects nowhere to be found in Sega’s Virtua Fighter.
 Ellis’ fabric was a huge deal as it was the first time clothing had true transparency to it.

 - Secondly, it showed Sony of America was willing to bring over titles themselves where needed to fill in the voids 3rd parties couldn’t fill at launch.
 Along with this, they had Kileak (1st Person shooter), arcade conversions in Raiden Project, and of course Namco’s Ridge Racer.